glennmckechnie/weewx-sqlbackup/README.md

 If it's MySQL (MariaDB) then it will dump a user specified timeframe; if it's sqlite then it will dump all of it.
 The default option in both cases is to only dump the archive tables.
 It will do this at regular intervals as specified by the [report_timing](http://www.weewx.com/docs/customizing.htm#customizing_gen_time) feature of weeWX.

-If you dump the whole database, and it's large, you can interfere with weeWX's operation and odd things may start to happen.
+If you dump the whole database, and it's large, you can interfere with weeWXs operation and odd things may start to happen.
 This will depend on your CPU, database size, weeWX setup, maybe even the weather!
 In most cases this probably won't matter too much and you'll just get a message about skipping reports.
 If we lock weeWX out of its database for too long though, the weird and wonderful may start to occur, so it's best we don't push it too far.

 This skin was originally configured for MySQL (MariaDB) databases only and we can configure mysqldump to do a partial dump.
-We can therefore limit ourselves to a small, very managable portion of the database.
+We can therefore limit ourselves to a small, very manageable portion of the database.
 Because this has since expanded to incorporate sqlite databases, where it captures the whole database, it may be slower and more prone to interfering with weeWX.
 But compared to MySQL, sqlite is not as demanding so it may still be fit for duty.
 Because we are getting a full backup of the sqlite database on each run, we can perhaps do them less frequently and here the report_timing feature really comes into its own.
 Sqlite databases can also be backed up by simply copying them, if you want a similar 'skinned' approach that does just that then have a look at [Using the RSYNC skin as a backup solution.](https://github.com/weewx/weewx/wiki/Using-the-RSYNC-skin-as-a-backup-solution)